-The rapid transit line illustrated below - the 401RT Express - is a full-scale rapid transit line with 50 stations that extends 90 kilometres from Pickering Town Centre through northern Toronto to Islington Avenue at Highway 401, and westward from there consisting of two divergences, one to Pearson International Airport and to west of Mississauga's City Centre, and the other continuing along Highway 401 into northwestern Mississauga.
+The rapid transit line illustrated below - the 401RT Express - is a full-scale rapid transit line with 50 stations that extends 85 kilometres from Pickering Town Centre through northern Toronto to Islington Avenue at Highway 401, and westward from there consisting of two divergences, one to Pearson International Airport and to west of Mississauga's City Centre, and the other continuing along Highway 401 into northwestern Mississauga.

-Without this rapid transit line, or something similar, there is no hope of achieving levels of reductions in the use of automobiles necessary to reduce or end road traffic congestion in Toronto by 2051.
-The 401RT Express would connect to up to 13 north-south rapid transit lines and 100+municipal bus routes.
+Without this rapid transit line, or something very similar, there is no hope of achieving the level of reductions in automobile traffic necessary to avoid increases in traffic congestion in Toronto.
+The 401RT Express would connect to up to 13 north-south rapid transit lines and 100+ municipal bus routes.
 Its impacts would transform transportation in the core of the Toronto area and increase quality of life significantly.